tylerharter/cs301-projects/spring19/lab2/README.md

-# Lab 2: Python: Modes and Programming
+# Lab 2: Python Modes and Programming

-In Wed lecture (the one where we posted a video due to the weather), we learned about three ways to run Python: interactive mode, script mode, and notebook "mode" (people outside of 301 won't won't use that vocabulary for notebooks, hence the quotes).
+In Wed lecture (the one where we posted a video due to the weather), we learned about three ways to run Python: interactive mode, script mode, and notebook "mode" (people outside of 301 won't use that vocabulary for notebooks, hence the quotes).
 In this lecture, you'll practice those three modes.
 You'll also get practice with operators, modular arithmatic, and boolean logic.